0xPraedico/Turbin3_SVM_Q1/README.md

             .field("sysvar_cache", &self.sysvar_cache) // Adds the sysvar_cache field to the debug output.
             .field("program_cache", &self.program_cache) // Adds the program_cache field to the debug output.
             .finish() // Finalizes the debug struct.
     }
 }
+impl<FG: ForkGraph> Default for TransactionBatchProcessor<FG> {
+    /// Implements the `Default` trait to provide a default instance of
+    /// `TransactionBatchProcessor`.
+This is useful when a fully initialized
+    /// instance isn't required, or as a placeholder for testing. fn default() -> Self {
+        Self {
+            // Sets the `slot` field to its default value.
+This represents the current
+            // block number being processed, defaulting to the initial slot.
+            slot: Slot::default(),

+            // Sets the `epoch` field to its default value.
+Epochs are groups of slots,
+            // used for higher-level organization such as staking and consensus.
+            epoch: Epoch::default(),

+            // Initializes the `sysvar_cache` field with a default instance of `SysvarCache`
+            // wrapped in a thread-safe `RwLock`.
+This ensures sysvar data can be accessed
+            // safely and concurrently.
+            sysvar_cache: RwLock::<SysvarCache>::default(),

+            // Initializes the `program_cache` field with a default `ProgramCache`
+            // wrapped in an `Arc` and `RwLock`.
+This enables sharing program data
+            // between threads, while ensuring mutable access when needed.
+            program_cache: Arc::new(RwLock::new(ProgramCache::new(
+                Slot::default(), // Default slot for the cache.
+                Epoch::default(), // Default epoch for the cache.
+            ))),

+            // Initializes the `builtin_program_ids` field as an empty `HashSet`
+            // wrapped in a thread-safe `RwLock`.
+This will hold the IDs of
+            // built-in programs required for execution.
+            builtin_program_ids: RwLock::new(HashSet::new()),
+        }
+    }
+}
 ```